How To Clean A Green PoolBy Clark Rubber | 17th October, 2019

 Read on for our advice on the causes behind green pools, as well as how to clean them and prevent this from happening again.

-What causes a green pool
+What causes a pool to turn green?

 If your pool looks green, it is usually because you have a green algae spread.